Zero-Joint edgeband with REHAU LaserEdge

 Zero-joint edgbanding: Is it right for you?

-Learn more about this technology with real-life customer experiences in our webinar panel discussion.
+Learn more about this technology with real-life customer experiences in our online seminar panel discussion.

 Innovative laser and hot air technology creates a seamless, adhesive-free finish.